 1. What foods are not compostable?

-Most foods will be compostable, even more so with Lomi.
-You can't traditionally compost meat or dairy products, as that would risk attracting pests and transferring unwanted bacteria.
+Most foods will be compostable.
+Most don't compost meat or dairy products, as that would risk attracting pests and transferring unwanted bacteria.
 You also need to be conservative with the acidic food you're composting, as they can make your pre-compost too acidic.

 Aside from that, you should also keep in mind the kitchen scraps that will take too long to compost compared to the rest of the organic material.
 Kitchen scraps in this category would be scraps like bones and fruit pits.